jason-dees-kr/test-doc-hub/shared-schema/Implementation.md

 	1. Unify how those are defined
 		- Most, if not all, properties will be optional unless we determine they are needed for the schema to make sense
 		- Create property groups and data types where appropriate (ie splitting the different metadata field types out)
-	1. Add newly composed schema to those schema libraries
+	1. Add newly composed schema to those schema librarises
 		- Identify properties that need to be required per platform and update the `required` array accordingly
 		- Shared properties can be 'overridden' inside apps' schemas by declaring them again inside the composed schema
 			- One property that will always be overriden will be `schemaVersion`
 1. Continue process for all remaining scenarios